carlyu99/starter-hugo-academic/content/publication/combine/index.md

 ---
-title: "Combining Model-Based and Model-Free Methods for Nonlinear Control: A Provably Convergent Policy Gradient Approach"
+title: "Exploiting Linear Models for Model-Free Nonlinear Control: A Provably Convergent Policy Gradient Approach"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here